Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Summary

 Several issues remain for future work.
 An important open question is how the bosonic excitations assumed in Schwinger boson theory can be related to the Majorana fermion description employed in a previous study~\cite{Ma-2023}.
-Magnetic interactions beyond the Kitaev coupling can be addressed within the present framework by extending the model Hamiltonian.
-This extension is crucial for discussing the relationship with experimental results on candidate materials for the $S=1$ Kitaev model.
+Magnetic interactions beyond the Kitaev coupling can be addressed within the present framework by extending the model Hamiltonian, which is crucial for discussing the connection to experimental results on candidate materials for the $S=1$ Kitaev model.
+In this context, it will also be important to assess the role of additional degrees of freedom beyond dipolar spin moments that may become relevant in $S=1$ materials, such as single-ion anisotropy, biquadratic interactions, or crystalline-field effects.
+While the present work focuses on dipolar spin dynamics within an SU($2$) Schwinger boson framework governed by bilinear exchange interactions, incorporating such effects may require an SU($3$) formulation.
+Developing a corresponding SU($3$) Schwinger boson description and applying it to extended $S=1$ Kitaev models therefore constitutes an interesting direction for future work.